terry-yoon1205/automate-sim/CHECKINS.md

 - With an agreed-upon definition of the AST, tests for the parser and evaluator components can be written independently and the implementation can be done in parallel.
 - Invariants:
-  - Initial states must be defined for all devices, including inherited attributes.
+  - Initial states for all properties must be defined for a device upon initialization, including inherited properties.
   - Subtypes must not be able to change definitions of inherited attributes.
 For enum attributes, a redefinition may be done to specify additional states.
   - Cannot refer to devices/rooms/types that hasn't been instantiated.